Mel Brooks: 1958–1969: Rise to prominence

 Brooks was involved in the creation of the Broadway musical All American which debuted on Broadway in 1962.
 He wrote the play with lyrics by Lee Adams and music by Charles Strouse.
 It starred Ray Bolger as a southern science professor at a large university who uses the principles of engineering on the college's football team and the team begins to win games.
 It was directed by Joshua Logan, who script-doctored the second act and added a gay subtext to the plot.
 It ran for 80 performances and received two Tony Award nominations.

-The animated short film The Critic (1963), a satire of arty, esoteric cinema, was conceived by Brooks and directed by Ernest Pintoff.
+The animated short film The Critic (1963), a satire of Norman McLaren's abstract animation, was conceived by Brooks and directed by Ernest Pintoff.
 Brooks supplied running commentary as the baffled moviegoer trying to make sense of the obscure visuals.
 It won the Academy Award for Animated Short Film.

-With comedy writer Buck Henry, Brooks created a TV comedy show titled Get Smart, about a bumbling James Bond-inspired spy.
+With comedy writer Buck Henry, Brooks created a TV comedy show titled Get Smart, about a bumbling James Bond–inspired spy.
 Brooks said, "I was sick of looking at all those nice sensible situation comedies.
 They were such distortions of life...
 I wanted to do a crazy, unreal comic-strip kind of thing about something besides a family.
 No one had ever done a show about an idiot before.
 I decided to be the first."
 Starring Don Adams as Maxwell Smart, Agent 86, the series ran from 1965 until 1970, although Brooks had little involvement after the first season.
-It was highly rated for most of its production and won seven Emmy Awards, including Outstanding Comedy Series in 1968 and 1969.
+It was highly rated for most of its production and won seven Primetime Emmy Awards, including Outstanding Comedy Series in 1968 and 1969.